 Kampo is a traditional Japanese herbal medicine that takes a holistic approach to healing.
 Since Kampo is currently being used for the treatment of a wide range of diseases with many reports of clinical effectiveness, it is playing an increasingly important role in Japan's modern-day health care. ...

-Merlin Willcox, Gerard Bodeker, Philippe Rasoanaivo, Jonathan Addae-Kyereme
+Edited By Merlin Willcox, Gerard Bodeker, Philippe Rasoanaivo, Jonathan Addae-Kyereme

 September 25, 2019

 Malaria is an increasing worldwide threat, with more than three hundred million infections and one million deaths every year.
 The world’s poorest are the worst affected, and many treat themselves with traditional herbal medicines.
 These are often more available and affordable, and sometimes are ...

 September 19, 2019

 In use as a medicinal plant since time immemorial in Europe and the Middle East, chamomile is gaining popularity in the Americas, Australia, and Asia.
 The spectrum of disease conditions in which it is used in traditional medicine systems is, quite simply, mind boggling.
 There is, without a doubt, a...

 Australian Native Plants: Cultivation and Uses in the Health and Food Industries provides a comprehensive overview of native food crops commercially grown in Australia that possess nutritional and health properties largely unknown on a global basis.
 These native foods have been consumed ...

 By Ephraim Shmaya Lansky, Shifra Lansky, Helena Maaria Paavilainen